sous-chefs/mysql/README.md

 `Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock'`

+This is because the server LWRP deletes the hardcoded /etc/my.cnf to avoid multiple MySQL instances sharing that config file.
+The socket for the instance is set in /etc/mysql-[instance]/my.cnf.

+To connect to the socket, use something like this based on the correct my.cnf file settings.

+`mysql -S /var/run/mysql-default/mysqld.sock -Pwhatever`

+Or add something like this to your $HOME/.my.cnf:

+`[client]
+socket = /var/run/mysql-default/mysqld.sock'

-To connect to a database from the command line, you'll need to specify additional flags and connect over the network..
+Or to connect to a database via the local network from the command line, you'll need to specify additional flags and connect over the network..

 `mysql -h 127.0.0.1 -Pwhatever`